Proxy Voting Principles

 In particular circumstances, a routine matter may take on importance because of the context, as for example, when routine matters arise during a takeover or proxy contest.
 In that event, shares will be voted pursuant to the principle, and at the level, appropriate to the circumstances that take the proposal out of the ordinary.

 In connection with the uncontested election of directors, the funds proxies generally will be voted in accordance with management's recommendation.
-In particular circumstances, matters such as an individual nominee's attendance record, non-board fee compensation, family relationship to the portfolio company's CEO or controlling shareholder, or approval of compensation or other matters, may dictate that the funds' shares be voted against a nominee recommended by management.
+In particular circumstances, matters such as an individual nominee's attendance record, non-board fee compensation, family relationship to the portfolio company's CEO or controlling shareholder, service on multiple board, approval of compensation or other matters, may dictate that the funds' shares be voted against a nominee recommended by management.

 Contested elections, such as a proxy fight, present voting issues that directly relate to the value of the portfolio company and should be voted at the fund level pursuant to Section 7 below.
 In addition to voting for or against a director nominee, the adviser may withhold the funds' vote.